What’s Your Blind Spot?

 Then I remembered a blind spot story of my own, so I shared.

-Anywho, I’ve had it removed twice, once sliced off and once frozen, and it grew back.
-Seems it liked that piece of real estate on my face, and it had no intention of vacating.
+Anywho, I’ve had it removed twice, once sliced off and once frozen, and both times it grew back.
+Seems it felt cozy on that piece of real estate on my face, and it had no intention of vacating.
 So I left it alone.

 To be honest, I never saw it when I looked in the mirror, it was just a part of my face.

-Ahhhhhh, shitty vision – a blessing and a curse.
+Ahhhhhh, and then there’s my shitty vision—a blessing and a curse.

-Cut to: blind date, the 1990’s.
+Cut to: A blind date, the 1990’s.
 I’m dressed to the nines, hair, make up, the whole enchilada.
-I’m seated across the table from an attractive man, at a perfectly pretentious, VERY expensive Beverly Hills restraunt.
-I’m picking at the $65 salad while he orders a bottle of something red, and when he finishes, he gets a big warm smile on his face, leans in, like he’s going to kiss me (so I stopped chewing and put down my fork) touches my nose lightly and says “you’re a pretty girl, you should get that fixed.”
+I’m seated across the table from an attractive man, at a VERY expensive, and perfectly pretentious Beverly Hills restaurant.
+I am picking at the $65 salad while he orders a bottle of something red, and when he finishes, he gets a big warm smile on his face, leans in like he’s going to kiss me (so I put down my fork and stopped chewing) then he reaches up and touches my nose lightly and says “You’re a pretty girl—you should get that fixed.”

 He mole shamed me.

 I grabbed my purse, politely excused myself and drove like a bat out of hell all the way home.
-I literally ran to look in the mirror, and there it was; my persistent friend.
+I literally ran to the bathroom to study my face in the mirror, and there it was, my persistent friend.

 (You really did have to get in just the right light to see it…I swear).

-I called the dermatologist the next day and finally had it removed…for good.
+The next morning I called the dermatologist and had it removed…this time for good.